RIKEN-RCCS/lens3/doc/user-guide.md

 $ aws --endpoint-url=http://lens3.example.com/ s3 ls s3://somebucket1/
 ```

+## No Control on File and Bucket Properties

+Lens3 does not provide control on properties of files and buckets.
+A
+bucket can only have a public access policy.

 ## Bucket Naming Restrictions

 Bucket names must be in lowercase alphanums and "-".
 Lens3 bans dots.